Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 The difference between parachains and parathreads is economic.
 Parachains must be registered through a normal means of AXIASolar, i.e. governance proposal or parachain slot auction.
 Parathreads have a fixed fee for registration that would realistically be much lower than the cost of acquiring a parachain slot.
-Similar to how DOT are locked for the duration of parachain slots and then returned to the winner of the auction, the deposit for a parathread will be returned to the parathread after the conclusion of its term.
+Similar to how SOLAR are locked for the duration of parachain slots and then returned to the winner of the auction, the deposit for a parathread will be returned to the parathread after the conclusion of its term.